 Promote Program Integrity, Accountability, and Transparency

-Using proven strategies and emerging innovations, HHS is working to ensure that we are responsible stewards of every taxpayer dollar in our budget.
-Across the department, HHS agencies are fighting fraud, waste, and abuse; ensuring our programs are operating effectively and efficiently; reducing unnecessary administrative burdens; improving access to data; and encouraging innovation, collaboration and creativity, to achieve our goal of improving the health and well-being of every American.
+Using proven strategies and emerging innovations, HHS is working to ensure that we are responsible stewards of every taxpayer dollar in the Department’s budget.
+Across the department, HHS agencies are fighting fraud, waste, and abuse; ensuring that HHS programs are operating effectively and efficiently; reducing unnecessary administrative burdens; improving access to data; and encouraging innovation, collaboration, and creativity to achieve the goal of improving the health and well-being of every American.

 Reducing fraud, waste, and abuse in HHS programs is a top priority for the Department.
-The Council on Program Integrity is examining HHS efforts – from Medicare and Medicaid, to Head Start and the Low Income Home Energy Assistance Program, to medical research and public health grants – and is conducting risk assessments to identify and address systemic vulnerabilities.
+The Council on Program Integrity is examining HHS efforts – from Medicare and Medicaid, to Head Start, child care, and Temporary Assistance for Needy Families (TANF), to medical research and public health grants – and is conducting risk assessments to identify and address systemic vulnerabilities.
 HHS is enhancing existing program integrity efforts, exploring new strategies, sharing best practices, and measuring results.
-Concurrently, and without compromising program integrity, HHS is working to reduce unnecessary burdens on state, local, tribal and territorial governments that implement our programs, identifying program areas that could achieve better outcomes to taxpayers at lower cost.
-HHS is pursuing both short and long term strategies to promote administrative flexibility while improving outcomes.
+Concurrently, without compromising program integrity, HHS is working to reduce unnecessary burdens on state, local, tribal, and territorial governments that implement HHS programs, and identifying program areas that could achieve better outcomes at lower costs to taxpayers.
+HHS is pursuing both short- and long-term strategies to promote administrative flexibility while improving outcomes.
 The Health Care Fraud Prevention Partnership, led by CMS, brings together federal agencies including HHS, Federal Bureau of Investigation, and the U.S. Department of Justice, together with anti-fraud personnel from states and private health care insurance carriers, to collaborate and share data and other information, to strengthen anti-fraud capabilities in both the public and private sectors.